 According to Moz, internal links are important for three reasons:

 - They allow users to navigate a website.

 - They help establish information hierarchy for the given website.

 - They help spread link juice (ranking power) around websites.

 You cannot build an SEO-friendly site structure without internal links.
-The basic idea of internal linking is to have every page on your website some link to and some link from another page on your website.
+The basic idea of internal linking is to have every page on your website include a link to another page on the site.

 Several websites make the mistake of hiding their most important links in ways that web crawlers can’t access.